Tochukz/Octopus-Deploy/ASP.NET.md

 ### Deployment
 The deployment process is handled by __Octupus__, with the following steps:
-1. Configurations files are transformed and settings that may differ for different environment in injected such as database connection string or API keys.
+1. Configurations files are transformed and settings that may differ for different environment is injected, such as database connection string or API keys.
 2. The software code is uploaded to IIS.
 3. Database migration may be done here.
 The application may be taken offline temporarily.